from the TrafficWonker Blog

 Many Pinterest users have launched their profile and filled their boards with wonderful images and products that will rarely be seen because they failed to optimize their boards for search.

 Pinterest is really more of a search engine than a social media site.
-Learning every thing you can about SEO (search engine optimization) will give you an edge over the competition.
+Learning everything you can about SEO (search engine optimization) will give you an edge over the competition.

 5) Share Quality Images

 Since Pinterest is a visual marketing tool, quality images are a must.
-If you're not a photographer, stock photo websites like iStockPhoto is a great resource.
+If you're not a photographer, stock photo websites like iStockPhoto are a great resource.
 Need help making your pins look great?
 Check out our 10 Design Tools for Pinterest Images post to learn about tools that can make designing ridiculously easy.

 Knowing what's working and what's not can help you adjust your marketing plan for greater success.
 The following free tools can help.